mesosphere/dcos-commons/docs/tutorial.md

 }
 ```

-After a task has crashed and been recovered one would see a plan similar
+If a task has crashed and been recovered, you will see a plan similar
 to:
 ```json
 {